jwcarr/eyekit/GUIDE.md

 If `compress` is set to `True`, files are written in the most compact way; if `False`, the file will be larger but more human-readable (like the example above).
 JSON can also be used to store `TextBlock` objects – see `example_texts.json` for an example – and you can even store `FixationSequence` and `TextBlock` objects in the same file if you like to keep things organized together.

-The `io` module also provides two functions for importing data from other formats: `io.import_asc()` and `io.import_csv()`.
+The `io` module also provides functions for importing data from other formats: `io.import_asc()` and `io.import_csv()`.
 Once data has been imported this way, it may then be written out to Eyekit's native JSON format for quick access in the future.
 In time, I hope to add more functions to import data from common eyetracking formats.

 Getting Texts into Eyekit